-H3: Self-leaderships has a significant influence on teacher innovation.
+H3: Self-leaderships has a significant influence on employee innovation.

-D. Mediation of Knowledge Sharing between Self-Leadership and Teacher Innovation
+D. Mediation of Knowledge Sharing between Self-Leadership and Employee Innovation

 As explained before, some researches have shown that knowledge sharing brings up and positively influences innovative behavior (Darroch, 2005; Subramaniam & Youndt, 2005).
 In addition, the function of knowledge sharing is both a consequence of trust and antecedents of innovative behavior.
 Therefore, researchers assumed that knowledge sharing mediate trust and innovative behavior.
 The next is the author checks on how this type of interpersonal trust influences innovative behavior and explains the role of mediation from knowledge sharing in this kind of relationship.
 The author's conceptual framework refers to the existing literature about organizational trust, knowledge management, and innovative behavior (for instance, Mooradian et al., 2006) who stated that trust between colleagues and leaders have a significant impact on knowledge sharing, which in turn could have a positive impact towards innovative behavior.
-This means that the trust between colleagues and leaders influences innovative behavior, directly and indirectly through knowledge sharing.
+This means that the trust between colleagues and leaders influences that the trust between colleagues and leaders have a significant impact on knowledge sharing.
 Therefore, the author has made the hypothesis as stated below:

-H4: Self-leadership has a significant influence on teacher innovation through knowledge sharing as mediation
+H4: Self-leadership has a significant influence on employee innovation through knowledge sharing as mediation